 Time and time again, we see test specifications with the requirement to control and measure aeration.
 Unlike other tests, there are no standards or accepted practices to follow.
 We decided this was an important phenomenon to explore and understand, as it directly affects the performance and reliability of engine lubrication components.
 This is the first in a series of posts exploring the topic of aeration.

 Understanding the problems

 Air contamination in oil is a serious condition.
 There are five problems associated with aerated oil that can be deadly to lubrication components, like oil pumps.
-By aerated oil, we mean entrained air, foam or both (which is the usual case).
+By aerated oil, we mean entrained (bubbles), foam or dissolved air.
 The five problems include the following:

 Oxidative oil degradation

 Impaired heat transfer

 Depending on the design, application and aeration severity, it is possible that all five of these conditions could be happening at the same time.
 Let’s discuss each of these killers in more detail:

 1. Oxidative oil degradation